 Why Cerebral Palsy Representation Matters

-According to the Centers for Disease Control’s website, about 1 in 323 children have Cerebral Palsy (CP), making it the most common disability in childhood.
+According to U.S. Centers for Disease Control and Prevention, about 1 in 323 children have Cerebral Palsy (CP), making it the most common disability in childhood.
 In the United States, March is Cerebral Palsy Awareness Month.
 March 25 is National Cerebral Palsy Awareness Day.

 Cerebral Palsy Representation in 2020